|

 where, in the winter, sunlight shines through them lighting up the

-Monty as a reward at the top of the hill. |
+given to Monty as a reward at the top of the hill. |